 What powerful questions are you prepared to ask?

-3. Listening skills (Don’t Be Shy: Ask for Clarification)
+3. Listening skills: Ask for clarification

-The best sales people I know are excellent listeners.
+The best salespeople I know are excellent listeners.
 They listen for underlying clues and hidden messages.
 They also seek clarification when necessary.
 They use prompters such as “tell me more” or “go on” which encourages the other person to divulge additional information.
 And, they also make strong eye contact which demonstrates that they are paying close attention.

 How can you improve your listening skills?